 Know the basic terms and prepare yourself

 Always remember that you will learn with every fall during the practice.
 More practice makes more progress.
 Today’s best professional boarders have come across the way you are today.
-Their journey was full of inexperience, falls and loses.
-But your hard work, perseverance and motivation can make you successful at what you are trying it.
-Most of the beginners commonly do a mistake of taking longboard ollie and skateboard riding as the same thing.
+Their journey was full of inexperience, falls, and losses.
+But your hard work, perseverance, and motivation can make you successful at what you are trying.
+Most of the beginners commonly do the mistake of taking longboard ollie and skateboard riding as the same thing.
 Though they look quite similar, there is little dissimilarity.
-So it is necessary to know the basic terms, differentiation and prepare yourself for several falling and injuries as well.
+So it is necessary to know the basic terms, differentiation, and prepare yourself for several falls and injuries as well.

 Know the types of longboard

-If you want to learn really stunning ollies then you should have knowledge over the different types of the longboard.
+If you want to learn really stunning ollies then you should have knowledge of the different types of longboards.
 You can distinguish different categories of longboard based on the size of their deck and truck.
 The deck is the board body that you stand on while doing freestyle.
-For Freestyle, you should use freeride longboard.
+For Freestyle, you should use over 40″ long-board.
 Before anything else, check if the deck size suits you.
-Basing on your weight, age, height and shoe size you would be able to select the perfect size of the deck.
+Basing on your weight, age, height, and shoe size you would be able to select the perfect size of the deck.
 However, for an almost perfect ollie, we recommend flat-cave and wider decks.

 Let’s adjust to your board

-Now that you are ready with basic concepts and acknowledgement of primary steps, let’s start to step on your board.
+Now that you are ready with basic concepts and acknowledgment of primary steps, let’s start to step on your board.
 In this stage, you have to concentrate on a few points, like-

 - Observe your longboard